stonecharioteer/blog/_posts/2021-08-24-merkle-science.md

 ---
-title: I joined Merkle Science as an Architect
-layout: post
+blogpost: true
+date: Aug 24, 2021
+category: Updates
-categories: [life, meta, career, technology, cryptocurrency]
+tag: life, meta, career, technology, cryptocurrency
-description: "I left Visa and joined Merkle Science in July."
 ---
+# I joined Merkle Science as an Architect

 I left Visa on July 21, and joined [Merkle Science](https://merklescience.com) as an Architect and Lead Software Engineer.
 I'm working with the Data